fullmetalsparrow/az/az/Compute/Azure Kubernetes Service (AKS)/AKS.md

 ![[aks_summary.png]]
 - Pods are networked via:
-	1. Cluster IP's: access for other internal applications.
+	1. Cluster IP's: private access for other internal applications.
-	2. NodePort: direct access using a port and IP mapping.
+	2. NodePort: public, direct access using a port and IP mapping.
 	3. LoadBalancer: internal or external.
 	4. ExternalName: access using DNS.